Persian cat: Modern Persian (peke-face and ultra-typing)

 A Persian with a visible muzzle in contrast with a Persian with its forehead, nose and chin in vertical alignment, as called for by CFA's 2007 breed standard.
 The shorter the muzzle, the higher the nose tends to be.
 UK standards penalise Persians whose nose leather extends above the bottom edge of the eye.

 In the late 1950s, a spontaneous mutation in red tabby Persians gave rise to the "peke-faced" Persian, named after the flat-faced Pekingese dog.
 It was registered as a distinct breed in the CFA, but fell out of favour by the mid-1990s due to serious health issues; only 98 were registered between 1958 and 1995.
 Despite this, breeders took a liking to the look and started breeding towards the peke-face look.
 The over-accentuation of the breed's characteristics by selective breeding (called extreme- or ultra-typing) produced results similar to the peke-faced Persians.
 The term peke-face has been used to refer to the ultra-typed Persian but it is properly used only to refer to red tabby Persians bearing the mutation.
 Many fanciers and CFA judges considered the shift in look "a contribution to the breed."

 In 1958, breeder and author P. M. Soderberg wrote in Pedigree Cats, Their Varieties, breeding and Exhibition:

 Perhaps in recent times there has been a tendency to over-accentuate this type of short face, with the result that a few of the cats seen at shows have faces which present a peke-like appearance.
-This is a type of face which is definitely recognized in the United States, and helps to form a special group within the show classification for the [Persian] breed.
+This is a type of face which is definitely recognised in the United States, and helps to form a special group within the show classification for the [Persian] breed.
 There are certainly disadvantages when the face has become too short, for this exaggeration of type is inclined to produce a deformity of the tear ducts, and running eyes may be the result.
 A cat with running eyes will never look at its best because in time the fur on each side of the nose becomes stained, and thus detracts from the general appearance ....
-The nose should be short, but perhaps a plea may be made here that the nose is better if it is not too short and at the same time uptilted.
+The nose should be short, but perhaps a plea may be made here that the nose is better if it is not too short and at the same time up-tilted.
 A nose of this type creates an impression of grotesqueness which is not really attractive, and there is always a danger of running eyes.